pgalko/BambooAI/README.md

 ## Notes

 - The library currently supports OpenAI Chat models.
 It has been tested with both gpt-3.5-turbo and gpt-4.
-The gpt-3.5-turbo seems to perform well and is the preferred option due to its 10x lower cost.
+The gpt-3.5-turbo seems to perform well and is the good starting/exploration option due to its 10x lower cost.
 - For coding tasks it also supports SOTA open source code models like CodeLlama and WizardCoder.
 - The library executes LLM generated Python code, this can be bad if the LLM generated Python code is harmful.
 Use cautiously.
 - Be sure to monitor your token usage.
-At the time of writing, the cost per 1K tokens is $0.03 USD for GPT-4 and $0.002 USD for GPT-3.5-turbo.
+At the time of writing, the cost per 1K input tokens is $0.01 USD for GPT-4-turbo and $0.001 USD for GPT-3.5-turbo.
 It's important to keep these costs in mind when using the library, particularly when using the more expensive models.
-- Supported OpenAI models: *gpt-3.5-turbo, gpt-3.5-turbo-613, gpt-3.5-turbo-16k, gpt-4, gpt-4-0613.*
+- Supported OpenAI models: *gpt-3.5-turbo, gpt-3.5-turbo-613, gpt-3.5-turbo-16k, gpt-4, gpt-4-turbo.*
 - Supported Open Source Models: *WizardCoder-15B-V1.0, WizardCoder-Python-7B-V1.0, WizardCoder-Python-13B-V1.0, WizardCoder-Python-34B-V1.0, WizardCoder-15B-1.0-GPTQ, WizardCoder-Python73B-V1.0-GPTQ, WizardCoder-Python-13B-V1.0-GPTQ,
   WizardCoder-Python-34B-V1.0-GPTQ, CodeLlama-7B-Instruct-fp16, CodeLlama-13B-Instruct-fp16, CodeLlama-34B-Instruct-fp16, CodeLlama-7B-Python-fp16, CodeLlama-13B-Python-fp16, CodeLlama-34B-Python-fp16, Phind-CodeLlama-34B-v2.*